eMirror Vol 28, No. 51 (2024-12-20)

 Introduction to Zen Workshop Ottawa:

-The next Introduction to Zen Workshop will take place on Saturday, March 2nd at 1:45 p.m.
+The next two Introduction to Zen Workshops will take place on Saturday, January 4th, 2025, and February 1st at 1:45 p.m.
 To register: https://IntroductionToZenWorkshop.eventbrite.ca; for more information please see https://wwzc.org/introduction-zen-workshop-ottawa

 Hermitage: